tearitco/SRW-Engine-MV-Public/docs/manual.md

 Note the use of region id 10 to create a separate area of the map that is still Land terrain but that can be highlighted separately from the other Land terrain.

 ## Terrain bonuses

+**!!It is generally easier to use the addRegionAttributes plugin command instead of modifying the tileset metadata!!**

 Any tile in a tileset can be given modifiers for evasion, defense, HP regen and EN regen for units that stand on tiles of that type.<br>